How to choose a driving school

 Getting knowledge isn’t just a matter of opening up a site and reading.
 There’s a lot of misinformation out there, and it pays to have a good filter for what is and isn’t relevant.

-Intensive driving schools: Most schools offer both regular and intensive driving courses.
+Intensive driving schools: Most driving schools offer both regular and intensive driving courses.
 The difference is simply the length of time between lessons.
-Some schools might prefer offering intensive courses and thus refer to itself as an ‘intensive driving school’.
+Some schools of motoring might prefer offering intensive courses and thus refer to itself as an ‘intensive driving school’.
 Remember, this is often a business decision, not an educational one.

 Crash course driving schools: These are often just intensive driving schools with another name.
 And although the term ‘crash course driving school’ doesn’t exactly inspire confidence, some people might prefer to get their learning done within a short timeframe.
 Again, most schools and instructors will offer crash courses if you ask.